Azure-Samples/Cognitive-Speech-STT-Windows/README.md

 ## Contributing

 We welcome contributions.
-Feel free to file issues and pull requests on the repo and we'll address them as we can.
+Feel free to file issues and pull requests on this repository and we'll address them as we can.
 Learn more about how you can help on our [Contribution Rules & Guidelines](</CONTRIBUTING.md>).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.